====================

 This is also easily the best-looking game I’ve ever played.
 It’s no contest.
 Playing in “performance ray tracing” mode offers a 60fps experience that still has the finest graphics I’ve ever seen.
 It’s definitely even more beautiful at 30fps, but I prefer performance, so I’m glad to have that option.
 And speaking of performance, the PS5’s SSD strength is also on full display on this game.
 It’s no exaggeration that I really never experienced any appreciable load times in this game.
 Kind of like the DualSense haptics, this sounds kinda cool on paper, but when you’re actually playing the game, it’s cool as hell.
 Really pleased that this will be the state of games going forward.

-Really pleased with this game.
+Very happy with this game.
 It’s extremely well-made in nearly every regard, and it’s simply a joy to play.
-There’s simply no reason for any PS5 owner not to grab this game, and I can’t wait to see what Insomniac does with the next game.
+There’s no reason short of strong genre aversion for any PS5 owner not to grab this game, and I can’t wait to see what Insomniac does with the next one.